emmaChristine/TMDB/README.md

 * Configure Sonarqube to monitor code vulnerabilities.

 ### In terms of QA:

-* Add tests that parse local json to avoid hitting PROD.
+* More code coverage, add tests that mock the API responses.